uhlerlab/image2reg/README.md

 ---

 ## Reproducing the paper results
 The following description summarizes the steps to reproduce the results presented in the paper.
-The presented steps can similarly run using your own data.

 ### 1. Data preprocessing